Python-SIP/sip/sphinx/annotations.rst

     .. versionadded:: 4.18

-    This string annotation specifies the type of the argument as it will appear in any generated PEP 484 type hints.
-Any :fanno:`DocType` annotation will be used if this annotaion is not specified.
-It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.
+    This string annotation specifies the type of the value returned by the function as it will appear in any generated docstrings and PEP 484 type hints.
+It is the equivalent of specifying :fanno:`TypeHintIn` and :fanno:`TypeHintOut` with the same value.
+It is usually used with results of type :stype:`SIP_PYOBJECT` to provide a more specific type.

 .. function-annotation:: VirtualErrorHandler